habib-wahid/quick-bike-rental/README.md

 using [Axon Framework and Axon Server](https://developer.axoniq.io/).

 This starts as two services, Rental (Monolith) and Payment which work together to run the Axoniq World Wide Bike Rental Service.
-The Rental service manages the inventory and rental status of bikes.
+The Rental service manages the inventory and rental status of bikeCollection.
 While the Payment service manages payment processing related to a bike rental.

 ![Axoniq World Wide Bike Rental Architecture](/images/Bike-Rental-Quick-Start.monolith.png)